A volume correspondence between anti-de Sitter space and its boundary: A new model for

-For $x_0<0$, notice that the coefficient $1/x_0^{n+1}$ is negative for $n$ even.
-While $1/x_0$ is not continuous at $x_0=0$, it is an \emph{analytic function} on the complex plane of $x_0$ (minus a pole at $x_0=0$), as opposed to other factors like $|1/x_0|$.
-This is one of the main reasons that it is possible for us to use complex analysis to introduce a volume across $x_0=0$ in $\mathcal{R}$ (Section~\ref{section_polytope_volume_AdS}).
+For $n$ even, notice that the coefficient $1/x_0^{n+1}$ is negative for $x_0<0$.
+While the conformal factor $1/x_0$ is negative for $x_0<0$ and is not continuous at $x_0=0$, it is an \emph{analytic function} of $x_0$, as opposed to other factors like $|1/x_0|$.
+This is one of the main reasons that makes it possible for us to use complex analysis to introduce a volume across $x_0=0$ in $\mathcal{R}$, analogous to integrating $1/x$ in $\mathbb{R}$ from the negative to the positive across the origin by using complex analysis.